rackerlabs/design-system/_component_design/checkboxes.md

 layout: component
 category: Components
 usage: >
-  A check box is a square box on a Control Panel panel page that a user can select to indicate an answer to a question or to enable a setting.
-You can construct a stand-alone checkbox or a group of checkboxes.
+  A checkbox is a square box on a control panel page that a user can select to indicate an answer to a question or to enable a setting.
+You can construct a checkbox group or a single checkbox.
 preview-image: preview-images/checkboxes.svg
 resource: true
 status: stable
 need: selectors
-last-modified: 2018-06-12
+last-modified: 2018-07-11
 helix-ui-css: true
 helix-ui-javascript: true
 ---